ciotlosm/lovelace-thermostat-dark-card/README.md

 > Note: Enabling `latest` on IOS could cause automation and script editor to crash.

 ### I followed all steps to add custom component but I see javascript errors in my browser.
 What happend?

+It dependso on the errors.

+1. For the following errors:
+  - `Cannot call a class constructor without |new|`
+  - `Class constructor BigNumberCard cannot be invoked without 'new'`

+Please make sure you have `javascript: latest` in your `configuration.yaml` under `frontend:`.

+2. For the following errors:
+  - `Uncaught SyntaxError: Unexpected token <`

 This is most likely because you downloaded the [html](https://github.com/ciotlosm/custom-lovelace/blob/master/gauge-card/gauge-card.js) from gitbut instead of [raw](https://raw.githubusercontent.com/ciotlosm/custom-lovelace/master/gauge-card/gauge-card.js).
 That is not valid javascript.
 Always make sure you download using `raw` button.

 ## Credits
 - [@ciotlosm](https://github.com/ciotlosm)